nishant-d/devtron-documentation/content/security_features/_index.md

-**CVE ID**- Common vulnerability ID
+**CVE ID**- Common Vulnerability ID

-**Severity Level** informs you about the severity of the vulnerability, it is defined as Critical, Medium, and Low.
+**Severity Level**- informs you about the severity of the vulnerability, it is defined as Critical, Medium, and Low.

-The **Package** column contains some meta-data of vulnerability.
+**Package**- column contains some meta-data of vulnerability.

-The **Current Version** is the version of that vulnerability
+**Current Version**- is the version of that vulnerability

-**Fixed In Version** column contains version name if it has been fixed in any version, else it remains blank
+**Fixed In Version**- column contains version name if it has been fixed in any version, else it remains blank

 &nbsp;